CracksoftSecurity/InstaPhisher1.0/README.md

 ### Beta --Version
-  - Tool is in Testing , Some Times maybe you'll get Error
+  - The Tool (InstaPhisher) is NetPhishing Tool
+  - All Pages or Shells are in Test
+  - We are making our server 100% Secure
+  - The Tool (InstaPhisher) uses Tor Server to Make you Anonymous while using NGROK or other Ports

 ### Installation